keplergl/kepler.gl/README.md

 ```

-Using `withState` helper to Add reducer state and actions to customized component as additional props.
+Using `withState` helper to add reducer state and actions to customized component as additional props.

 ```
 import {withState, injectComponents, PanelHeaderFactory} from '@uber/kepler.gl/components';